Dacrydium cupressinum: Description

 Like all conifers, D. cupressinum does not have flowers, but instead has cones (strobili); with male and female examples first seen on subadult specimens.
 In male specimens, cones are solitary or paired, terminal, measuring 5–10 mm, and are oblong in shape, producing yellow pollen.
 The tree's ovules (female reproductive structures) are solitary and at the tip of up-curved branchlets.
 Its receptacles (fleshy fruit-holding structures) form a cup that is red or deep-orange in colour and measures about 1–2 mm in length.
 The pollen cones are found at the tips of branches and are oval to oblong in shape, measuring 7–10 mm long and 4 mm wide.
 Each pollen-bearing leaf (microsporophyll) has a pointed tip, is green in colour, and is 2–2.5 mm long.
 At its base, it holds two yellow pollen sacs.

 Fruiting takes over a year to mature and often coincides with the presence of young female cones.
 The fruits are most commonly seen between February and May.
 D. cupressinum is a morphologically distinctive species, although it is sometimes misidentified with the seedlings of Manoao colensoi, which instead have glossier, coarser leaves.
 The tree's seed cones grow at the ends of short, curved branchlets or on the sides, measuring about 6–10 mm long.
 The bracts (specialised leaves) attached are short and barely visible when the cones mature into a swollen, orange to red colour.
 The tree's seeds are ovoid in shape, dark brown to black in colour, slightly flattened, are tiny at about 4–5 mm long, and they ripen to a black colour.
 D. cupressinum has a genetic diploid chromosome count of 20.

 Phytochemistry

 In terms of chemical composition, the foliage of D. cupressinum contains various sesquiterpenes, with their levels showing significant variation between specimens, which is similar to the differences observed in diterpene levels.
 There are twelve known sesquiterpenes in the tree that have been identified by a 1985 study, but none of which show any structural similarity to lauren-1-ene.
 The distinctive diterpene lauren-1-ene was first discovered in the foliage of the tree, however, the concentration of this compound, along with other diterpenes, also shows significant variation between D. cupressinum specimens.

-D. cupressinum contains high levels of the unique sesquiterpene terpene compounds of 9-epi-β-caryophyllene.
+Dacrydium cupressinum contains high levels of the unique sesquiterpene terpene compounds of 9-epi-β-caryophyllene.
 The tree also has a distinctive flavonoid glycoside profile; the tree possesses flavonol-3-O-rhamnoglucosides and also, to a lesser extent, 3-0-methyl-myricetin glycoside compounds.